ihabfallahy2/tsconfig.json/README.md

 # tsconfig.json
-tsconfig.json configuration for Angular
+./tsconfig.json/ configuration for Angular

-this is when you get Property '' has no initializer and is not definitely assigned in the constructor --> error.
+This is when you get Property '' has no initializer and is not definitely assigned in the constructor --> error.
 Add below to your tsconfig.json

 ```json